Scores of Russian troops killed in one of deadliest strikes against Putin’s forces

 Commanders “couldn’t care less” about ammunition stored in disarray on the battlefield, he said.
 “Each mistake has a name.”

-Footage posted online showed a building purported to be a vocational college in Makiivka, which immediately neighbours the regional capital Donetsk, reduced to a field of smouldering rubble.
+Footage posted online showed a building purported to be a vocational college in Makiivka – which neighbours the regional capital Donetsk – reduced to a field of smouldering rubble.

 The Independent could confirm the location of the video from the nearby buildings and road layout seen but not the date that it was filmed.